Below is a (growing) list of blogging resources that have been helpful to me as I grow this site.

 I still have room for improvement in my own photography, and by no means do I consider myself a professional photographer, but building that one skill has helped me immensely.
 Tasty Food Photography is a great resource for beginner food photography!

-This is the camera I currently use.
+This is the camera I used up until the summer of 2016.
 The Canon Rebel T4i.
 It’s not the greatest camera out there.
 But it’s a good starter one.
 It’s affordable (by DSLR standards) and takes great shots!
-The T5 is the current model on the market and I’ve heard good things about it.
-As soon as I’m ready to upgrade (very soon!!)
-I’ll be switching to the Canon 6D.
+The T7 is the current model on the market and I’ve heard good things about it.

 The Canon 50 mm 1.4 lens.
 This is my go-to lens for everything and has stood the test of time (and twin toddlers that have manhandled the thing like crazy people!!)!